Gizra/drupal-starter/README.md

 **Note: You should not leave calls to `takeScreenshot` in the codebase when committing, this is meant only for local debugging purposes.**

+You can also watch what the tests are doing in the browser using noVNC.
+To do so, simply open a browser and open https://drupal-starter.ddev.site:7900 and click Connect.
+The password is `secret`.
+Now simply run the tests and you can see the test running in the browser.

 ## Debugging

 ## Visual Studio Code instructions